mohamadiarch/git-training/ReadMe.md

 ## terms
-"origin" = is a shorthand name for the remote repository that a project was originally cloned from "HEAD" = latest commit ===> cat .git/refs/heads/master ==> commit ID of the HEAD
+"origin" = is a shorthand name for the remote repository that a project was originally cloned from "HEAD" = latest commit ===> cat .git/refs/heads/master ==> commit ID of the HEAD upstream = refers to the original repo or a branch